Solenoid Valves

 Cycle Rate

-The number of times a valve can open and close within a given time frame.
+The number of times a valve can open and close within a specified time period.

 Duty Cycle

-The proportion of time a solenoid valve remains powered relative to its total operating time.
+The proportion of time the valve remains powered relative to its total operating time.

 Flow Control